SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/docs/project_sequences.md

 # Project Sequences
 At a project level, this sequence explains the general startup process between the System and all other objects which run their own tasks.
+This pattern is also used in other cases where a parent object starts a child object (new object has its own task).

+Below, there is also an example of a parent object starts a new object without a task.

 ## Object Startup Pattern - with New Task
 The app_main() starts the System.
 Each in turn, the System instantiates the remaining supporting components.